 You can refer yourself to the project but if you don’t have the confidence yet or need support you could ask someone like a family member/friend, your doctor or mental health support professional to help you complete the referral form.
 You can ask for help at any time to complete this form.

-It is essential that everyone taking part in the project completes at least Parts 1-3 prior to starting; parts 1 and 2 ask for main contact information, part 3 will ask a number of questions about your current health to help reduce physical harm or injury to you during the project.
+Everyone taking part in the project must complete parts 1-3 of the form prior to starting; parts 1 and 2 ask for main contact information, part 3 will ask a number of questions about your current health to help reduce risk of physical harm or injury to you during the project.

-Please complete as much of the Participant referral form as you are capable of and return it to the Sports Coordinator at Tyneside & Northumberland Mind.
+Please complete as much of the Participant referral form as you are capable of and return it to the Sports Coordinator at Tyneside & Northumberland Mind, at the address below.

 PLEASE NOTE: At busy times during the project, there may be a waiting time to be seen by the Sports Co-ordianator or for allocation of a Peer Navigator.

 We have developed a bespoke mental health training package for sports sector partners, helping to improve awareness and reduce stigma around a range of mental health issues which can act as a barrier to participation.
 This training will benefit coaches, activity delivery workers, and managers.

 If you or your organisation are interested in signing up for the training, please contact the Sports Co-ordinator or click the link below for more information.
 There is a fee for this training so please discuss your training needs for prices.

 Additional support network

 Participants will also have access and help from Mind’s award winning online peer support community- Elefriends.
 For more information and to sign up, click the following link: EleFriends

 (Please note we are not recruiting for volunteers at the moment.
 Check our volunteer section for new voluntary opportunities).